Panic Disorder Medication

 Class Summary

-SSRIs are first-line agents for long-term management of anxiety disorders.
-Control is gradually achieved over a 2- to 4-wk course, depending on required dosage increases.
+Selective serotonin reuptake inhibitors (SSRIs) are first-line agents for the long-term management of anxiety disorders.
+Control is gradually achieved over a 2- to 4-week course, depending on the required dosage increases.

 All commonly used SSRIs appear to have a role in the treatment of panic disorder.
-Fluoxetine is covered herein, because it has a very long half-life.
-This makes it well suited for patients who have difficulty remembering to take all of their medications each day.
+Fluoxetine is covered here, because it has a very long half-life; this makes it well suited for patients who have difficulty remembering to take all of their medications each day.
 The longer half-life also minimizes the risk and severity of SSRI withdrawal that can occur when patients exhaust or abruptly discontinue their SSRI.

 Fluoxetine (Prozac)

-This is an alternative sedating SSRI.
-Paroxetine is a potent selective inhibitor of neuronal serotonin reuptake.
-It also has weak effect on norepinephrine and dopamine neuronal reuptake.
+Paroxetine is the least stimulating SSRI.
+This agent is a potent selective inhibitor of neuronal serotonin reuptake.
+Paroxetine also has a very weak effect on norepinephrine and dopamine neuronal reuptake.
+It does not significantly bind to muscarinic, alpha-adrenergic, or histamine receptors and therefore has fewer adverse effects than do tricyclic antidepressants (TCAs).

 Sertraline (Zoloft)

-This agent selectively inhibits presynaptic serotonin reuptake.
-It also has a weak inhibitory effect on norepinephrine and dopamine neuronal reuptake.
+Sertraline selectively inhibits presynaptic serotonin reuptake.
+It also has a very weak inhibitory effect on norepinephrine and dopamine neuronal reuptake.

 Fluvoxamine (Luvox, Luvox CR)